 - Compound feed ingredients

-When compound feed ingredients are selected, the user has to select the contaminated compound feed ingredient from a drop down menu
+When compound feed ingredients are selected, a drop down menu will appear to select the contaminated compound feed ingredient.

 Step 3: Milk production

-To estimate the concentration of dioxins in milk, a default value for milk production is provided (expressed in L/day)1.
+To estimate the concentration of dioxins in milk and bodyfat, a default value for milk production is provided (expressed in L/day)1.
 The user can adjust this default value to the value corresponding to the actual milk production.

 Step 4: Exposure period of dairy cow to contaminated feed

-To estimate the concentration of dioxins in milk, the user has to enter the duration of exposure of the animals to the contaminated feed (ingredient) (expressed in days).
+To estimate the concentration of dioxins in milk, the user has to enter the duration of exposure of the animals to the contaminated feed (ingredient) and the time elapsed after exposure, if applicable (both expressed in days).

 Step 5: Regulatory limit (optional)

-Regulatory limits (for instance maximum levels) (expressed in pg TEQ/g milk fat or body fat) can be inserted.
-These limits will be displayed in the output graphs on the screen, but not yet in the report.
+Regulatory limit (for instance maximum levels) (expressed in pg TEQ/g milk fat or body fat) can be inserted.
+These limits will be plotted in the output graph for milk fat (red line) and/or body fat (orange line).

-Using a “Report (*.docx)” button present in the left corner, input data and the results of the model run can be stored locally as a report file in word.
-The optional regulatory limits are not yet visible in the report.
+Using the “Report (*.docx)” button, present at the bottom of the input fields, input data and the results of the model run can be stored locally as a report file in word.
 Input data and results are not stored at the website.

 1 Van Raamsdonk LWD, Kan CA, Meijer GAL, Kemme PA (2007) Key figures for some farm animals and their consumption patterns [in Dutch]; https://research.wur.nl/en/publications/kengetallen-van-enkele-landbouwhuisdieren-en-hun-consumptiepatron.